2006 Singaporean general election: Aftermath

-Victory parades

-To continue with tradition, the winning candidates toured their constituencies to thank voters for their victory in the election.
-These parades were held in all contested seats as well as walkover Group Representation Constituencies.
-Victory parades are usually held in the late morning and early afternoon in conjunction with other events organised by the grassroots committee.
-The candidates were driven on trucks as they broadcast messages of appreciation to the residents.
-Some losing candidates also toured their constituencies to thank their supporters although their parades were usually smaller than those of the winning candidates.

 Non-Constituency Member of Parliament

 Elections Department announced that the Workers' Party team for Aljunied GRC received the highest share of votes among losing constituencies with 43.9%, and the party was allowed to appoint a member as Non-Constituency Member of Parliament, replacing Steve Chia.
 The Central Executive Committee voted for Sylvia Lim with nine in favour and one opposed.
 Lim would not represent any constituency but she said she was looking forward to the opportunity to fulfil her obligation to supporters and also to voice people's concerns.

 Detaining and questioning of Gomez

 On 7 May, Gomez was detained by police at Singapore Changi Airport when he was about to take a flight to Sweden for work.
 The police were investigating an "alleged offences of criminal intimidation and providing false information".
 The Elections Department had earlier filed a police report regarding the incident during the election period in which Gomez spoke to an election official in a threatening tone, an episode that was caught on closed-circuit television.
 Gomez was brought to the Criminal Investigations Department (CID) at Police Cantonment Complex for questioning and to file his statement, after which he was released at midnight.
 His passport was impounded by the police to prevent him from leaving the country and his air ticket was forfeited as it was non-refundable.
 He also suffered a loss of income due to his absence from work.

 On that night, Sylvia Lim and Low Thia Khiang were also asked to give statements at the CID.
 On 9 May, Gomez was called again to CID for a questioning session that lasted five hours.
 Gomez later told the media that he was giving the police "the fullest cooperation."

 After three questioning sessions, Gomez was let off with a stern warning by the police who issued a statement stating that the public prosecutor was satisfied that Gomez had committed the offence of using threatening words towards a civil servant but the police decided to release Gomez as he had no prior criminal records.
 His passport was returned to him and he left for Sweden on 16 May.